 What 117,000 mature private cadastres tell us

-Using the VMD release for 2026 Q2, we isolated mature private stands using the statutory rotation ages: pine 100+ years, spruce 80+, birch 70+, soft hardwoods (aspen, black alder, grey alder) 50+.
-That gives us 117,639 mature cadastres, a sample large enough to answer two questions at once: which species did the previous generation prefer, and how much timber did those stands actually produce.
+The sample was built using statutory rotation ages: pine 100+ years, spruce 80+, birch 70+, soft hardwoods (aspen, black alder, grey alder) 50+.
+The result: 117,639 mature cadastres (VMD, Q2 2026).
+This dataset answers two questions at once — which species did the previous generation prefer, and how much timber per hectare did those stands produce?

 | Species | Mature stands | Total area, ha | Average m³/ha |